wltechblog/WP-Filebase/memory-bank/modernization_plan.md

    - ✅ Added nonce verification to file deletion in AdminGuiFiles.php
    - ✅ Added nonce verification to category deletion in AdminGuiCats.php
    - 🔄 Continue adding nonces to other forms
-4. Properly escape all output
+4. 🔄 Properly escape all output
+   - ✅ Added proper escaping to JavaScript output in Output.php
+   - ✅ Used wp_json_encode instead of json_encode for better security
+   - 🔄 Continue adding proper escaping to other files

 ## Phase 3: Code Modernization